guildai/guild.ai/pages/docs/intro.md

 ### Example

-If you are following the examples, in this section we add a test to our project that can be run to verify the model behavior.
+If you are following the examples, in this section we add a test to our project that can be run to verify model behavior.

 Modify ``guild.yml`` to be: